Madhav-nms/Madhav-nms/README.md

 ## About me

+> 💬 “This isn’t just a GitHub — it’s where raw data transforms into stories, strategies, and solutions that shape decisions.”

-> I’m **Madhav Sai Nalabothu**, a Computer Engineering grad student specializing in Machine Learning at **Stony Brook University** who loves turning messy, real-world data into clear decisions.
+I’m **Madhav Sai Nalabothu**, a Computer Engineering graduate student at **Stony Brook University**, specializing in **Machine Learning and Data Analytics**.
+My journey is driven by curiosity about how **numbers turn into narratives** and how insights can power smarter choices.

+I’m passionate about applying data science to:
+- 📈 **Uncover business growth opportunities**
+- 👥 **Enhance customer experiences**
+- 💵 **Enable smarter financial and strategic decisions**

+💡 *“The future belongs to those who turn data into decisions”*

 ---